HienH/smas-vibing/_docs/project-overview.md

 Fetch their top 5.

-Check if they’ve already contributed (within 4 weeks).
+Check if they've already contributed (within 4 weeks).

-Add songs to inviter’s existing SMAS playlist.
+Add songs to inviter's existing SMAS playlist.

 Filter out any duplicate tracks already in that playlist.

 ✅ At end:
-“You've just sent your top songs to [User A] 🎶 Want their favorite tracks back in your own playlist?”
+"You've just sent your top songs to [User A] 🎶 Want their favorite tracks back in your own playlist?"

 Phase 2:
 Friend match preview.

-Suggest songs from inviter’s playlist.
+Suggest songs from inviter's playlist.

 ✅ 5.5.
 Dashboard
 MVP: